Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Introduction

-Our key findings are that: multi-employer shared-indexation schemes are not able to target a given level of annual pension increases as effectively as single-employer schemes; multi-employer shared-indexation schemes have substantially lower intergenerational cross-subsidies than single-employer schemes; multi-employer schemes still feature some level of intergenerational cross-subsidy as a result of the use of approximate pricing formulae in the design of CDC funds; single-employer schemes do not necessarily outpeform annuities; multi-employer schemes can markedly outperform single-employer schemes because they do not experience the same infinite-horizon effects.
+Our key findings are that: \begin{itemize} \item dynamic-accrual schemes are not able to target a given level of annual pension increases as effectively as flat-accrual schemes; \item dynamic-accrual schemes have substantially lower intergenerational cross-subsidies than flat-accrual schemes; \item dynamic-accrual schemes still feature some level of intergenerational cross-subsidy as a result of the use of approximate pricing formulae in the design of CDC funds; \item flat-accrual schemes do not necessarily have higher pension outcomes than DC followed by life annuity purchase at retirement; \item dynamic-accrual schemes can markedly outperform flat-accrual schemes because they do not experience drag effects; \item shared-indexation CDC schemes do not result in as much smoothing of projected pension benefits as has been suggested in the literature; \item nominal benefits are not an accurate means for estimating projected benefits. \end{itemize}